 The easiest place to start is your company’s 401(k) or 403(b) plan.
 Even if you’re in debt, even if you don’t have your emergency fund built up yet, you should at least consider contributing enough to get the most out of any available employee match.
 As for the funds – like I mentioned in the opening, I’m not an investment adviser.
 But just about every employer-sponsored plan these days has some “lazy options” You should look at.

 Today is a great time to live in for super-lazy investors.
 Recently, there have been quite a few super-low fee robo-advisers pop up that make it easier than ever.
-Betterment, Wealthfront and Schwab Intelligent portfolios are super low-fee, no load ETF-based investments that are very easy to set up.
+Betterment, Wealthfront, and Schwab Intelligent portfolios are super low-fee, very easy to set up.
 You literally answer a few questions, link your bank account, and you’re ready to go.
-We use Betterment right now for our Roth IRA, and I love it.
+We use Betterment.

 Better than you might think.
 Recent data provided found a really interesting statistic – teachers make great investors.
 While teachers are quite bright, it is not an occupation that requires any understanding of the stock market – yet they outperformed 80% of all investors on the platform.